apostrophecms/docs/docs/guide/localization/static.md

 ### Localizing with string interpolation

-Consider the following string: "*Displaying 8 articles*."
-Maybe in this case we are telling end users how many articles match a set of filters they have selected (e.g., published last month and only those about cooking).
-In this case we don't know the *exact* string to translate since the number will change.
-The variable part, the number, is also in the middle (for some languages, at least) so we could not even translate only the text part very easily.
+Consider the following string: "*Contact the London office*."
+Maybe we have offices in multiple countries and use this heading on each office's page.
+In this case we don't know the *exact* string to translate since the city will change.
+The variable part, the city, is also in the middle (for some languages, at least) so we could not even translate the rest very easily.
 In cases like this we use **string interpolation**.

 String interpolation is a process of generating a text string that is partly dynamic.
-In the previous paragraph's example, the number of articles is dynamic, or variable, based on other input (the chosen filters).
+In the previous paragraph's example, the city name is dynamic, or variable, since it is reused for each office.

 Regardless of whether we are localizing text in templates, server-side code, or UI Vue files, interpolation works essentially the same way.
 The string or localization key is still the first argument in the localization function. **Then an object is passed as a second argument to the l10n function, containing interpolation properties that match keys in curly braces.**